nyckyta/smart-custom/README.md

   - - SQL Injection protection. escape all special symbols before concat to string : done
   - - Check tables live in dedicated schema, organize separation of roles (dedicated user for custom schema?
 -- References
-  - - Support references between custom entities
+  - - Support references between custom entities: done
+  - - Circular dependencies should we fight?
 -- API for metainformation about entities
   - - Get list of all custom entities
   - - Get list of fields for custom entity